Live Workshop: Integrate Google SecOps with Bindplane - Join Us on January 29th at 11 AM ET!Sign Up Now

 Share:

-With observIQ’s latest contributions to OpenTelemetry, you can now use free, open-source tools to easily aggregate data across your entire infrastructure to any or multiple analysis tools.
+With observIQ’s contributions to OpenTelemetry, you can now use free, open-source tools to easily aggregate data across your entire infrastructure to any or multiple analysis tools.
 The easiest way to use the latest OpenTelemetry tools is with observIQ’s distribution of the OpenTelemetry collector.
 You can find it here.

 SNMP is a network management protocol used to exchange data between network devices.
 There are three main versions of SNMP, all of which are supported by the SNMP OpenTelemetry receiver.
 The SNMP receiver is most often used to monitor local area devices on the same network, so important signals vary by what kinds of devices appear on the network.
 SNMP is different from other receivers because it requires more specific knowledge of the devices on the network and specific configurations for the metrics to be collected.
 Some data that can be collected from SNMP include: